rasikakw/cocos2d-x/extensions/Joystick/1/README.md

 2. Create a new Cocos2D-X project by running the `cocos` console command.

-3. Replace all the files inside the 'Classes' with the 'Classes' files from here.
+3. Replace all the files inside your project's 'Classes' folder with the 'Classes' files from here.
 Add / import the newly added file to your IDE project.

-4. Add all the files in the 'Resources' folder into your project's 'Resources' folder and add / import them to your project.
+4. Add all the files in the 'Resources' folder into your project's 'Resources' folder and add / import them to your IDE project.

 5. Build and run.